 Airbag backpacks will also have a few specific features that set them apart.
 First, they all have a dedicated space that holds the airbag unit in place (many airbag units are fixed, while others are removable).
 Second, every airbag backpack will feature a zippered sleeve on one or both shoulder straps—this is where the airbag handle extends (similar to a hydration reservoir hose).
 Finally, attached to the back of the hipbelt you’ll find a leg-loop strap that extends through your legs and to the front of the hipbelt, ensuring that your pack stays on your body in the event of a slide.

 An ill-fitting backpack will be a bear to carry, and this is especially true for airbag packs given their inherently heavy design.
 Further, airbag packs lack the adjustment range of standard backpacking packs, so you’ll want to make sure you purchase the right size (trying on before you buy is a good idea) and adjust the pack properly each time you put it on (our backpack fit and sizing guide can help).
 It should come as no surprise that we have a strong preference for packs that come in multiple sizes—the Black Diamond JetForce Pro, for example, is available in S/M and M/L, while Osprey's airbag pack comes in both men's (Soelden Pro 32L) and women's (Sopris Pro 30L) versions.
-On the other hand, a one-size-fits-all pack like the Mammut Light Protection 3.0 either fits or it doesn’t, which will be a deal breaker for many.
+On the other hand, a one-size-fits-all pack like the Mammut Pro 35 either fits or it doesn’t, which will be a deal breaker for many.

 Many avalanche airbags are sold as all-in-one systems, meaning that the airbag you purchase can only be used with the included backpack.
-However, a few models—namely the Alpride E1/E2 and 2.0 and the Mammut Removable Airbag System (RAS) 3.0—are more widely used and have been adapted by brands like Black Diamond, Dakine, Scott, Osprey, Highmark, Deuter, and more.
+However, a few models—namely the Alpride E1/E2 and 2.0 and the Mammut Removable Airbag System 3.0—are more widely used and have been adapted by brands like Black Diamond, Dakine, Scott, Osprey, Highmark, Deuter, and more.
 These airbags can be purchased as standalone items or as part of an all-in-one system and then swapped between compatible backpacks.
 Keep in mind that a removable airbag must be paired with a pack specifically designed for use with that airbag—any other combination is unsafe and could result in equipment failure.

 Most of us won’t be purchasing an airbag unit and backpack separately, but the option can come in particularly handy if you want to swap your airbag between packs of varying capacities.
-For example, perhaps you purchased the Ortovox Ascent 22 Avabag—with the Avabag installed—but want a 30-liter pack for longer days.
-For another $250, you can purchase the Ascent 30 Avabag (without an airbag unit), move the Avabag over, and have a second airbag pack for a fraction of the cost.
+For example, perhaps you purchased the Mammut Pro 35 with the Removable Airbag System (RAS) 3.0 installed, but want a 22-liter pack for sidecountry days.
+For another $240, you can purchase Mammut's Free 22 "Airbag Ready" pack (without an airbag unit), move the RAS over, and have a second airbag pack for a fraction of the cost.
 Interchangeable airbags also allow you the versatility of using your pack without the airbag on particularly low-risk days (models like the Black Diamond JetForce Pro are not meant to be removed from their pack).
 In the end, for those who float between disciplines, interchangeable airbags offer the most versatility and bang for your buck.

 Not all skiers will travel via air to their ski destinations, but those who do will need to make special considerations for their airbag backpack.
-We’ll get the good news out of the way first: airbags powered by supercapacitors or batteries are good to go for air travel, either in a carry-on or checked baggage (your airline might ask you to separate the Lithium-Ion battery from the unit and place it in your carry on).
+We’ll get the good news out of the way first: airbags powered by supercapacitors or batteries are good to go for air travel, either in a carry-on or checked baggage (your airline might ask you to separate the lithium-ion battery from the unit and place it in your carry on).
 If you plan on flying a lot to ski, these are by far the most convenient option.

 The issue is a bit more complicated for canister airbags: compressed air is a no-no according to the TSA, so if your travels begin in the U.S. (or you’ll be going through security in the U.S.), you’ll need to empty your canister before flying.
 For the sake of clarity, it’s best to show the canister is empty by removing the top completely, and pack it in your carry-on so airline security can see that it’s empty without rifling through your bags.
 Interestingly, the International Air Transport Association has made special accommodations for canister airbags, but this is only applicable to non-U.S. travel (we've found this article from BCA useful).
-Compressed gas is a bit more complicated: the TSA permits compressed gas for items like cordless curling irons, inflatable life jackets, and air guns, but does not state any exceptions for airbags.
+Compressed gas is a bit more complicated: The TSA permits compressed gas for items like cordless curling irons, inflatable life jackets, and air guns, but does not state any exceptions for airbags.
 In the end, it’s not a guarantee you’ll be able to transport the gas cylinder.

 If you do choose to travel with your canister-powered airbag, you’ll have to find a way to fill your canister (or purchase compressed gas cylinders) at your destination.
 While far from impossible, this is an extra task that you’ll have to manage upon arrival in a new country, and the major reason we recommend electric airbags for international travel.
 The good news is that if you’re headed to a ski resort or major town nearby, it shouldn’t be too hard to find somewhere to refill (or exchange) your canister, and in many places you can even rent a canister.
 We’ve found BCA’s Cylinder Refill/Exchange Locator to be a helpful resource.

 Airbags are built for cold, whether they’re powered by compressed air/gas or an electric fan.
-The majority of airbags on our list function in temperatures as low as -22˚ Fahrenheit (including the battery-powered BD JetForce Pro, the supercapacitor-run Ortovox LiTRIC Tour, and canister models like the Mammut Pro Removable Airbag 3.0).
+The majority of airbags on our list function in temperatures as low as -22˚ Fahrenheit (including the battery-powered BD JetForce Pro, the supercapacitor-run Ortovox Litric Tour, and canister models like the Mammut Pro Removable Airbag 3.0).
 That said, if you’re skiing in extremely cold temperatures, it can be a good idea to keep your battery or canister well insulated (wrap it in a down jacket and keep it close to your back, for example) and monitor your system throughout the day.
 Cold temperatures can also cause batteries to drain more quickly than usual, so you’ll want to monitor power levels in between tours.

 Despite their steep price tags, avalanche airbags are not a lifetime purchase.
 Most airbags have a stated life of 40 to 50 deployments, or about 5 years of regular use.
 Across the board, manufacturers recommend that airbags be retired 10 years after the date of purchase.
 There are a few steps you can take to prolong the life of your airbag: manufacturers recommend deploying it at least once per year, and always allow it to dry out completely before repacking (see below for more storage tips).
 And we do recommend performing routine checks on your system, including assessing the airbag, wiring and fan (if applicable), deployment handle, and backpack suspension.